When something sounds too good to be true, it usually is… Right?

 With more of us travelling than ever before, it’s important that our tourist dollars (or insert other currency here) trickle back down to these operators and their local community.
 This is where Klook comes in!
 Klook has the ability to expose these local businesses to a global audience, an opportunity they may not have had before.

-Is Klook safe to use?
+Is Klook legit and safe to use?

 When we are handing over sensitive information such as personal and credit card details, of course we want to make sure our data is going to be encrypted and in safe hands throughout the process.